Scaling law of the drag force in dense granular media: Results and Analysis

 \subsection{Drag force at various depth $h$}

-In a recent two-dimensional simulation study on a depth dependence of drag force on a intruder disk reports that the onset of inertial regime (the quadratic dependence of the drag force on $V$) clearly depends on the depth of the intruder.
+In a recent two-dimensional simulation study\cite{potiguar13} on a depth dependence of drag force on an intruder disk reports that the onset of inertial regime (the quadratic dependence of the drag force on $V$) clearly depends on the depth of the intruder.
 Even in three-dimensional system, the onset of the quasistatic, the intermediate, and the quadratic regimes might depend on the amount of grains located above the intruder in granular media under gravity, which acts as a hydrostatic pressure proportional to $\rho g h$, where $h$ is the depth of the intruder.
 Nevertheless, this simple picture might be only applicable to the frictionless case, because the exponent $\phi_\mu$ for $\mu>0$ is smaller than 2, and thus, we expect that the effective pressure is proportional to $h^{\alpha_\mu}$ with $\alpha_\mu>1$ for $\mu>0$.
 Note that the sum rule $\phi_\mu+\alpha_\mu\approx3$ should be satisfied because of the argument on the yield force in the end of the last subsection.
 Therefore, it is important to study the scaling of the drag force on the depth of the intruder.
-We shall discuss about the exponent $\alpha_\mu$ further in the next subsection.